2600hz/kazoo/core/kazoo_ips/doc/README.md

 The Kazoo IPs library can be configured on the system_config/ips document.

-The configuration parameter `zone_name_map` allows system adminstrators to map the internal zone name to a more friendly zone name that might be used on the dedidicated IPs.
+The configuration parameter `zone_name_map` allows system administrators to map the internal zone name to a more friendly zone name that might be used on the dedicated IPs.
 For example, if a cluster was comprised of `zone_1` and `zone_2` but the dedicated IPs where using terminology such as `west` or `east` this parameter should be used to make the associations.
 An example using these values would be:

 ```
    "default": {